JeanCarletta/HeatHack-Card-Game/_sources/small-heating-changes/10-disable-the-heating-in-summer.md

 buildings that are well insulated, rapid internal temperature changes are physically impossible.
 Remember that in the summer, the walls and other surfaces will be relatively warm.
-The building will be relatively comfortable as long as it doesn't have a cold wind blowing through it at the time.
+The building will be a steady and comfortable temperature given the right clothing, as long as it doesn't have a cold wind blowing through it at the time.